 Our Board of Directors has established an Audit Committee, Nominating and Corporate Governance Committee, a Valuation Committee and a Compensation Committee.
-During 2020, our Board of Directors held nine meetings, our Audit Committee held four meetings, our Nominating and Corporate Governance Committee held one meeting, our Valuation Committee held eight meetings and our Compensation Committee held five meetings.
+During the fiscal year ended December 31, 2022, our Board of Directors held six meetings, our Audit Committee held four meetings, our Nominating and Corporate Governance Committee held one meeting, our Valuation Committee held five meetings and our Compensation Committee held six meetings.
 All incumbent directors attended at least 75% of the aggregate number of meetings of the Board of Directors and of the respective committees on which they serve.
 We require each director to make a diligent effort to attend all board and committee meetings, as well as each annual meeting of stockholders.
-In 2020, four of our five directors attended the annual meeting of stockholders.
+In 2022, all of our directors attended the annual meeting of stockholders.